rikosintie/Discovery/docs/usage.md

 !!!
 Note
     you may have to use python instead of python3 depending on your OS.

-I recommend running the script on one switch the first time instead of a long list of switches.
+I recommend running the script on one network switch the first time instead of a long list of switches.
 That will let you see the content of the show commands and make changes if needed before spending time running it on a long list of switches.

 The files will be saved in the following directories: